Grahp/Website/quartz.md

 What do rule application functions need?
 What do they return?

 Some rules need only the outline, while other need the translation.
 Maybe there are rules that need both!

-I've developed multiple categories of rules.
+I could certainly come up with theoretical ones.

-Rules seem to just be able to feed arbitrary information around, but I'm not sure how to model this.
+Rules seem to just be able to feed arbitrary information around, but I'm not sure if that's correct.

 #### Dynamism